15 Unique Ways to Get Cultural in Delhi

 Ram laddu from Ram Laddu Food Corner, little fritters made from ground mung dal and channa dal garnished with radish and green chutney

 This is the best place to pick up Indian clothing, wedding attire, jewelry and a host of other things at reasonable prices.
-It also has amazing street food stalls, like Ram Laddu Food Corner and Dolma Aunty Momo’s.
+It also has amazing street food stands, like Ram Laddu Food Corner and Dolma Aunty Momo’s.

-11. Step back in time and enjoy a kathak performance at Kathika
+11. Step Back in Time and Enjoy a Kathak Performance at Kathika

 Kathika is a unique centre in historic Old Delhi.
 It’s located in a beautifully restored 19th century haveli in the heart of what was Shahjahanabad, the 7th medieval city of Delhi.

-Every afternoon (except Monday when the centre is closed) there is a traditional kathak performance.
+Every afternoon (except Monday when the centre is closed) there is a traditional music kathak performance.
 Kathak is the art of storytelling through dance and music.
-It is one of the most graceful forms of dance I have ever seen.
+It is one of the most graceful forms of dance I have seen.

-12. Join a sacred aarti at a temple
+12. Join a Sacred Aarti at a Temple

 A puja in Delhi at Chhatarpur Temple, one of the best ways to get cultural in Delhi